Guy Chambers

-Guy Antony Chambers (born 12 January 1963) is an English songwriter, musician and record producer, best known for his work with Robbie Williams.
-He has also collaborated with Tina Turner, Kylie Minogue, Will Young, Scissor Sisters, Busted, Melanie C, Diana Ross, Tom Jones, James Blunt, Marlon Roudette, Rufus Wainwright, and Mark Ronson.
+Guy Antony Chambers (born 12 January 1963) is an English songwriter, musician and record producer.
+He has collaborated with Robbie Williams, Tina Turner, Kylie Minogue, Will Young, Scissor Sisters, Busted, Melanie C, Diana Ross, Tom Jones, James Blunt, Marlon Roudette, Rufus Wainwright, and Mark Ronson.

 Early life

-Chambers attended Quarry Bank Comprehensive School sixth form in Liverpool.
-From 18, he studied composition and piano at the Guildhall School of Music, London, where he won the 1985 composition prize.
+Guy Chambers was born in 1963 in Hammersmith, London, England.
+He attended Quarry Bank Comprehensive School sixth form in Liverpool.
+From the age of 18, he studied composition and piano at the Guildhall School of Music, London, where he won the 1985 composition prize.

 Career

-In December 1985, Chambers joined the Waterboys, touring with them supporting Simple Minds until the end of the year.
-He joined World Party in 1986, co-writing "Love Street" with Karl Wallinger, who he had replaced in the Waterboys, on the band's album Goodbye Jumbo (1990).
-In the same year he appeared on the Mission's album Carved in Sand, providing the orchestral arrangement and piano for the song "Grapes of Wrath", and was producer for the short-lived group Stress with their debut album.
+In December 1985, Chambers joined the Waterboys rock band as a keyboardist, touring with them supporting Simple Minds until the end of the year.
+He joined the group World Party in 1986, co-writing "Love Street" with Karl Wallinger, whom he had replaced in the Waterboys, on the band's album Goodbye Jumbo (1990).
+In the same year, Chambers appeared on the Mission's album Carved in Sand, providing the orchestral arrangement and piano for the song "Grapes of Wrath", and was producer for the short-lived group Stress with their debut album.

 In 1992, Chambers formed his own band the Lemon Trees and wrote, produced and performed with them until they disbanded in 1995.
-The band only released one album – "Open Book".
+The band only released one album – Open Book.
 Following the end of the Lemon Trees, Chambers wrote with Cathy Dennis on Am I the Kinda Girl? and other albums before meeting Robbie Williams in January 1997.

 He released his debut solo piano album Go Gentle Into the Light on 3 May 2019.
 It reached number 49 on the UK Albums Chart.

 Robbie Williams

-Chambers collaborated, both as a songwriter and producer, on Robbie Williams' first five albums, all of which reached number one in the UK and achieved global sales of over 40 million copies.
-Chambers co-wrote most of Williams' best-known songs, including "Rock DJ", "Feel", "Millennium", "Let Me Entertain You", and "Angels".
+Chambers collaborated, both as a songwriter and producer, on Robbie Williams' first five albums, all of which reached number one in the UK and achieved global sales of more than 40 million copies.
+The songs they co-wrote include "Rock DJ", "Feel", "Millennium", "Let Me Entertain You", and "Angels".

 Their first work together, Life thru a Lens, was released in September 1997, with singles "Angels" and "Let Me Entertain You".
-In the next five years, they produced four more number one albums: I've Been Expecting You, Sing When You're Winning, Swing When You're Winning, and Escapology.
+In the next five years, they produced four more number-one albums: I've Been Expecting You, Sing When You're Winning, Swing When You're Winning, and Escapology.

-Chambers featured extensively in the 2023 documentary about Williams on Netflix.
+Chambers featured in the 2023 documentary about Williams on Netflix.